Latest Research

 John Burnett was born abt.
 1629

-The purpose of this project is to use YDNA testing to identify the Descendants and Ancestors of John and Lucretia Burnett of Essex County Virginia.
-Published research on this couple and their descendants has been around for decades and it is mostly incorrect.
-These problems in the previously published research were found by using documents that were readily available when that research was published.
+The objective of this project is to utilize YDNA testing to identify the descendants and ancestors of John and Lucretia Burnett of Essex County, Virginia.
+Published research on this couple and their descendants has been available for decades; however, it is largely inaccurate.
+These inaccuracies in the previously published research were discovered through the use of readily available documents at the time those studies were published.

-There is one very credible lead on John’s origins that is under investigation.
-There is a very ancient Y12 DNA match with a Weekes tester whose has primary source paperwork stating his ancestor died in Devon England.
+A credible lead concerning John's origins is currently under investigation.
+There is a very ancient Y12 DNA match with a Weekes tester whose primary source documentation indicates that his ancestor died in Devon, England.

-If your lineage goes back to Jeremiah Burnett I, born 1718 – It is extremely important that you have a male relative with the last name of Burnett take a Y37 DNA test to find out IF and HOW you connect to John and Lucretia Burnett.
-That Jeremiah was NOT the son of John Burnett and Amy Gatewood and as there is no evidence that he existed.
-The sons attributed to Jeremiah are 2 completely different YDNA lines and are sons of other Burnetts.
+If your lineage traces back to Jeremiah Burnett I, born 1718, it is imperative to have a male relative with the last name Burnett take a Y37 DNA test to determine if and how you connect to John and Lucretia Burnett.
+Primary source documentation proves that Jeremiah was not the son of John Burnett and Amy Gatewood.
+The descendants attributed to Jeremiah belong to two different YDNA lines and are sons of other Burnetts.

-A research paper about Jeremiah with primary source documentation is on the Burnett Primary Sources Tree and it can also be found on Wikitree at this link https://www.wikitree.com/photo.php/e/eb/Burnett-343.pdf
+A research paper containing primary source documentation on Jeremiah is available on Wikitree at this link. https://www.wikitree.com/photo.php/e/eb/Burnett-343.pdf